tmtxt/tmtxt.github.com/_posts/2024-10-13-optimize-a-recursive-problem.md

 # Time to practice

-What I presented in this post so far are just the suggestions to the most common recursive problems.
-They are not everything but can cover most of the interview questions related to recursion, even for Senior level at so,e companies.
-I’ve gone through several similar interviews and even the advanced problems given to Senior role also fall into these 3 categories, just more edge cases to handle (FAANG and Big Tech interview could be different and harder).
+What I presented in this post so far are just the suggestions to the common recursive problems.
+They are not everything but can cover most of the interview questions related to recursion.
+I’ve been through several similar interviews and even the advanced problems given to Senior role are based on those 3 categories with a lot more edge cases to handle (FAANG and Big Tech interview could be different and harder).

 You should also practice to get yourself familiar with those types of question before any interview.
-Here are some challenges that you should take
+Here are some challenges that you could take

 - Factorial
 - [Climbing Stairs](https://leetcode.com/problems/climbing-stairs/description/)